BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 ::: codeoutput
 ```
 [0,0]
-Moving the point to [15.66,-3.12]
+Moving the point to [15.66, -3.12]
-Moving the point to [12,10]
+Moving the point to [12, 10]
 ```
 :::

 ::: warning 🙅‍♀️ Don't print inside Classes
-As a teacher, I'm already hearing you think, "Why didn't we put the `Console.WriteLine()` inside the Point class in a Print() method or something similar?"
+As a teacher, I'm already hearing you think, "Why didn't we put the `Console.WriteLine()` inside the `Point` class in a `Print()` method or something similar?"
 Unless you have a good reason, it's most of the time a bad idea to place `Console.WriteLine()` statements inside your custom classes.
 This limits their use.
 What if the user of your class wanted to format the output differently or output its string representation to a log file or to an API in the cloud.
 If you decide to send it to the terminal directly instead of returning the actual string, you are limiting the capabilities of your classes.
 :::

 ### UML Class Diagrams of Point